trivikverma/researchgroup/content/courses/epa1316-2020/discussions.md

 ## Guidelines for Reading

+The objective of these reading discussions is,
+- to explore how articles are written
+- how data analysis is conducted and reported
+- how to critically analyse literature
+- learn to frame your own arguments using evidence
+- practice your analytical skills for the final project

+Your final project will benefit from these discussions.
+You can skip complex models and math equations introduced in these discussion papers but the bigger picture of why some models are preferred over other, or how to report data limitations and shortcomings of your work is important for the final assessment of this course.
+If you skip readings and discussions, you will fall behind in project work which amounts to 60% of your grade.

+A short guide for reading these papers is mentioned below,

 - Think about why your instructor assigned this reading.
 What subject will this article prepare you to discuss?
 How does this article fit into the main questions or topics of the course?
 - Use the discussion questions as reading guides for the paper.
 (They will be posted a week before)
 - Before you read in detail, skim the paper all the way through.
 Identify the organization of the document and the central ideas or arguments.
 The abstract, introduction, section headings and conclusion can provide information about the purpose and main point(s) about the paper.